developer-zebra/developer-zebra-site/src/ehs/3-1/guide/features/index.md

 ### Recent Apps List

 * Accessing an app from the Recent Apps list could represent a security risk; apps not cleared from the list can be activated with the BACK button, potentially exposing a non-EHS home screen.
-* On Android Nougat devices, **the Recent Apps button can be Enabled/Disabled**.
+* On Android Nougat and higher devices, **the Recent Apps button can be Enabled/Disabled**.
 It is disabled by default to prevent the use of multi-window mode.
-* EHS does not add apps or activities to the Android Recent Apps list, but apps/activities launched from within EHS might.
-Such apps/activities could launch others that might appear on the Recent Apps list and pose a security risk.
+* EHS does not add apps or activities to the Android Recent Apps list.
+However, apps/activities launched from within EHS could subsequently launch other apps/activities that could appear on the Recent Apps list and pose a security risk.
 * Some devices retain the Recent Apps list after a reboot.
 Use [App Manager](/mx/appmgr) through EMDK, StageNow or a third-party EMM system to clear the list.
 * To manually clear Recent Apps, bring up the Recent Apps list by long-pressing the Home or Menu button (depending on the device) until the list appears, then swipe away each app.